e1ixyz/ReportSystem/README.md

 ---

 For questions or suggestions, open an issue on the repository or reach out to the maintainers.
-Happy moderating!
+Happy moderating—whether you’re on a proxy network or a standalone server!